TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-scheduledmaintenanceandupgrades-outsidedefinedwindow.md

 To view the maintenance schedule that has been applied to your data warehouse, complete the following steps:

-1. Sign in to the [Azure portal](https://portal.azure.com/).
+1. Sign in to the [Azure portal](https://portal.azure.com/)
-2. Select the data warehouse that you want to view.
+2. Select the data warehouse that you want to view
-3. The selected data warehouse opens on the overview blade.
-The maintenance schedule that's applied to the data warehouse appears below <b>Maintenance schedule</b>
+3. The selected data warehouse opens on the overview blade

 ## **Recommended Documents**